piotr-szachewicz/rails-i18n-key-finder/README.md

 ## Usage

-After restarting the application you should see the I18n keys instead of their values.
+You can see the I18n keys instead of their values in the application if you start the rails server with the environment variable `SHOW_I18N_KEYS` set to true.
+For example:

+    $ SHOW_I18N_KEYS=true bundle exec rails server

+If you don't want to see the keys, just start your server as you normally
+would:

+    $ bundle exec rails server

 ## Development